AdrianInsua/release-notes-generator/README.md

   <img alt="RNG" src="./assets/RNG.png">
 </p>

-<center><h1 align="center">:rocket: RELEASE NOTES GENERATOR :rocket:</h1></center>

-**RELEASE NOTES GENERATOR** automates the creation of a customized release note.

-This is not a changelog generator, it will not generate simple changelog notes about what changes are included.

-A complete markdown file will be created with using your pull request descriptions, so final users can have a deeply description of the changes published in the release.
+---

-This project was born to automate the communication between developers and final users.
+This project was born to **automate the communication between developers and final users.**

+A **complete markdown** file will be created using your pull request descriptions.

 <details>
 	<summary>How Release Notes are done</summary>